slidewiki/notification-service/Install NodeJS/README.md

 ### Linux ###
 ---

-Inside this Folder you'll find scripts for all popular Linux operating systems to install the current (as of writing this readme) version of NodeJS.
+Inside this folder you'll find scripts for all popular Linux operating systems to install the current (as of writing this readme) version of NodeJS.
 Just execute the appropriate file on your commandline as a root user.

+Watch out for any errors or warnings (typically occuring when you've already installed a version of NodeJS).
+Maybe you'll have to do some things by yourself.

 ```
 sudo ./ubuntu.sh